bianhezhen/trireme-kubernetes/README.md

 [...]
 ```

-And as defined by the policy, only `frontend` is able to connect. `external` logs shows that it was unable to connect to `backend`:
+And as defined by the policy, only `frontend` is able to connect. `external` logs show that it was unable to connect to `backend`:

 ```
 $ kubectl logs external-bww23 -n beer